-- code (string) Python code to evaluate - options.globals (PyProxy) An optional Python dictionary to use as the globals.
-Defaults to pyodide.globals.

-• options.locals (PyProxy) - An optional Python dictionary to use as the locals.
-Defaults to the same as globals.
+- code (string) The Python code to run - options.globals (PyProxy) An optional Python dictionary to use as the globals.
+Defaults to pyodide.globals. - options.locals (PyProxy) An optional Python dictionary to use as the locals.
+Defaults to the same as globals. - options.filename (string) An optional string to use as the file name.
+Defaults to "<exec>".
+If a custom file name is given, the traceback for any exception that is thrown will show source lines (unless the given file name starts with < and ends with >).